14 Picnic Table Plans for Building the Perfect Backyard Dining Area

 Readily available 4×2 and 6×2 lumber are the only materials required.
 Constructing this picnic table does require cutting several joints rather than simply bolting or screwing them together.
 However, the result is still a strong and durable construction.
 Bench plans are not included.

 Benches that can transform into picnic tables are already interesting DIY woodworking projects, and this one is intended specifically for children.
 The hybrid design not only saves space, but it’s also compact and easy to move or store.

 This Kids’ Folding Picnic Table is intended for children roughly between the ages of three and six years old.
 The table plans use ¾-inch lumber throughout.
 Construction is easier than it might appear, but a table saw or circular saw is needed to cut the various widths required.

-This octagonal picnic table has interesting touches that put it a cut above.
-Its divided seating makes sitting and standing easier.
-Rounded edges—while not strictly necessary—add style and character.
+This octagon picnic table has interesting touches that put it a cut above others: Its divided seating makes sitting and standing easier.
+Rounded edges, while not strictly necessary, add style and character.
 Building this picnic table may take a little longer than some of the other options, but you may find it well worth the effort.

 13. Folding Picnic Table With 2 Benches

 As established above, folding picnic tables offer unique versatility.
 However, large all-in-one models can be quite heavy.
 One solution is to build a pair of separate benches that join together, like this 8-foot Folding Picnic Table Bench.

 Although construction may look complicated at first glance, this folding picnic table uses only 2×4 lumber, screws, and hinges.
 The simplicity of this design is effective, and it’s relatively easy to make a shorter versions if that’s what you are looking for.

 This 4-Foot Picnic Table is a variation on the popular traditional style, and it offers the same level of strength without complicating the clear-cut construction.